 - Preparing lunch storage containers, booked binoculars and spotter sheets

 - Helping set up for guided learning sessions

 - Assisting with school arrivals and greeting process (with other School Facilitators)

 - Assisting with distribution of ‘on the day’ packs to teachers upon arrival

 - Acting as liaison between our Admissions Team, Learning Manager, Learning Officers and Learning Administrator (face-to-face and using two-way radio communication)

-- Engaging groups of self-guiding learners around the site, eg. talking to them about the birds they’re seeing or helping them to complete a trail or activity, showing them interesting props or specimens
+- Engaging groups of self-guiding learners around the site, eg. talking to them about the birds they see, helping them to complete a trail or activity, showing them interesting props

 - Reinforcing the behaviour code in a friendly but firm manner